Revirator/OOPP/docs/CodeOfConduct.md

 * When approving MRs, we leave appropriate comments (showing that you have understood the code).

-* GitLab Issues and Commit descriptions follow specific formats that we agreed upon. (see examples in GitLab)
+* GitLab Issue descriptions follow a specific format that we agreed upon. (see examples in GitLab)

 Collaboration